angular/angular/aio/content/guide/attribute-binding.md

 <div class="alert is-helpful">

-When the expression resolves to `null`, Angular removes the attribute altogether.
+When the expression resolves to `null` or `undefined`, Angular removes the attribute altogether.

 </div>